SaraAllaparthi/ML-used-car-price-prediction/README.md

 - **Model Training:** The stacking ensemble approach combines different models to achieve better accuracy.
 - **Hyperparameter Optimization:** The use of Optuna to fine-tune model parameters for improved performance.

-## Demo
-For a demonstration of the model's performance, refer to the results presented in the notebook.

 ## Conclusion
 This project showcases the implementation of a stacking ensemble technique for predicting car prices, highlighting the effectiveness of combining multiple models to improve prediction accuracy.

 ## License
 This project is licensed under the MIT License.

----

-Feel free to adjust any sections to better fit your project's details or style!